-Synthetic cubism further engaged with questions of pictorial field and painting surfaces.
+Synthetic Cubism further engaged with questions of pictorial field and painting surfaces.
 In 1911 Braque began working with new media, completing engravings and incorporating collage techniques into his paintings.
 He developed the technique of papier collé, in which he created a composite surface on which to paint by attaching wood-grain paper or newspaper to canvas or paper.
-Though he was yet uninterested in introducing existing objects into his works, he began to depart from his monochrome compositions by adding coloured paper to his papier collés.
+Though he was yet uninterested in introducing found/everyday objects into his works, he began to depart from his monochrome compositions by adding coloured paper to his papier collés.

 After his debilitating head injury in 1914, Braque started painting again in 1917.
 His paintings following the war experimented with scale and format.
 Braque produced large-scale still-life compositions, and painted on oblong, oval, or diamond canvases.
 His works mastered the depiction of space without reliance on illusionistic traditions.
 Braque reintroduced the figure to his paintings in the early 1920s.
 In his Canephori paintings, Braque continued to engage with views and perspectives, painting basket bearers from various standpoints simultaneously.
-Braque maintained commercial success through the 1920s, selling all of his works exhibited at the 1922 Salon d’Autumne.
+Braque maintained commercial success through the 1920s, selling all of his works exhibited at the 1922 Salon d’Automne.

 Braque’s focus shifted toward wide interiors in the 1930s.
 Braque briefly went to Limoges following the German occupation in 1940, but returned to Paris where his work grew austere and somber during World War II.
 Following the end of the war, Braque began working with colour lithography.
-His legacy as a prolific, imaginative cubist painter contributed to the evolution of painting during a crucial moment of modernism.

 References and further reading